community-network/bf1-seeder/README.md

 # where the shortcut of your game goes to to launch the game.
 If your didnt change when setting up the game, the defaults will be fine.
 # bf4 example location: 'C:\Program Files\Origin Games\Battlefield 4\BFLauncher_x86.exe'
 game_location = 'C:\Program Files (x86)\Origin Games\Battlefield 1\bf1.exe'
+# Where steam is installed.
+If your didnt change when setting up steam, the defaults will be fine.
+steam_location = 'C:\Program Files (x86)\Steam\steam.exe'
 # what your pc will be called within the group
 hostname = 'seeder-1'
 # Allow the script to shutdown your pc when asked from the panel (administrator rights needed)